 - About Them – A summary of information about them, including their role, industry, company size, etc. All the relevant demographic information essentially.

-- Use Case – A summaries how they use our product, what they’re trying to achieve with it, etc.
+- Use Case – A summary of how they use our product, what they’re trying to achieve with it, etc.

 - Benefits – A summary of the main benefits they get from using your product.